-I walk to my porch And hear a bird sing My eyes notice flowers Planted last spring to the same and the same of the same of
+I walk to my porch And hear a bird sing My eyes notice flowers Planted last spring

-One more day without him Yet I'll make it through Recalling his last words "I'll wait for you."
+One more day without him Yet I'll make it through Recalling his last words "T'll wait for you."

 Kathleen Fessler is a member of the Fountain Hills Christian Writers Group in Fountain Hills, Arizona.
 Her articles and poems have appeared in magazines such as The Christian Journal, Christian Devotions, The Lutheran Journal, Gem, Live, and others.